reearth/reearth-visualizer/web/e2e/README.md

 ## Project Overview

 This project is an end-to-end (E2E) testing suite built using [Playwright](https://playwright.dev/).
-It follows the Page Object Model (POM) design pattern to organize tests for various components of the `visualizer` module, including `dashboard`, `projectSetting`, and `scene`.
+It follows the Page Object Model (POM) design pattern to organize tests for various components of the `visualizer` module, including `dashboard`, `projectSetting`, and `editor`.

 ## Project Structure